 Safeguarding in the Parish

-The local Safeguarding Representatives for Our Lady of the Rosary & Saint Dominic’s Parish are:
+The local Safeguarding Representative for Our Lady of the Rosary & Saint Dominic’s Parish is:

 The Church’s Approach to Safeguarding

 The safeguarding of children, young people and vulnerable adults is at the heart of the Church’s mission.
 There is no place in the Church, or indeed society, for abuse, a grievous crime which can affect people for their entire lives.